billiegoose/g/README.md

-get diff %REF% | compare working tree with %REF% (git diff %REF%) get diff STAGE %REF% | compare stage with %REF% (git diff --cached %REF%) get diff %REFA% %REFB% | compare %REFA% with %REFB% (git diff %REFA% %REFB%)
+get diff %REF% | compare working tree with %REF% (git diff %REF%) get diff STAGE %REF% | compare stage with %REF% (git diff --cached %REF%) get diff %REFA% %REFB% | compare %REFA% with %REFB% (git diff %REFA% %REFB%) get undo commit | git reset --soft HEAD~1 get push | pushes to upstream.
+If upstream not set, prompt user to name a remote branch.
+(If multiple remotes exist, prompt for which remote to use.) get clone %PATH% | %PATH% can be a normal url.
+Paths like "username/repo" will be expanded assuming a Github.
+Paths with just "repo" will expand to a Github url, if your Github username is stored in git config.

 ### TODO
 Now that I've added tab completion, I think "stage" and "status" are too similar.